 d) Staying Safe: They work on ways to avoid problems in the supply chain and help the business be ready for any issues.

-e) Tech Help: 4PLs use fancy technology to make sure everyone knows what’s happening with the supply chain all the time.
+e) Tech Help: 4PLs use fancy technology to ensure that everyone knows what’s happening with the supply chain at all times.

 The Growth of 4PL Companies

-The idea of 4PL companies has grown because of new technology and the way supply chains have become more complicated.
+The idea of 4PL companies has grown because of new technology and the complexity of supply chains.
 In the past, people mainly worried about getting things from one place to another and storing them.
-The first-party (1PL) and second-party (2PL) companies handled these tasks.
+First-party (1PL) and second-party (2PL) companies handled these tasks.
 Then came 3PL companies that were experts in these areas.

-But as supply chains got more complicated, there was a need for a new kind of expert.
+But as supply chains became more complicated, a new kind of expert was needed.
 That’s where 4PL companies come in.
 They are like conductors, bringing the supply chain’s parts together and ensuring they work smoothly.

 Technology in 4PL Companies